danielchen2003/PokemanGoV1.0/README.md

 # PokemanGoV1.3

 I made this game base on the pokeman API project working with my classmate 	**Dominik** togather.
 I improve it through indtroduce Dice and Battle system individually in Per scholor four months Fulltime high intensive computer Science BootCamp.
 Have fun Engjoy this game.!
+ The game link on github pages is : https://danielchen2003.github.io/PokemanGoV1.0/

 ## Step 1 Choose your faverate pokeman